-2.6.
+2.8.
 Usability of visual thinking methods and tools in western countries

-The usage of knowledge maps and other graphical techniques is now prevalent in all sectors of human activity and are widely advertised by marketing companies.
-For example there is created the portal Biggerplate (2016) that yearly collects information about users of theese tools in different countries.
+Usage of knowledge maps and other graphical techniques is now prevalent in all sectors of human activity and are widely advertised by marketing companies.
+For example, there exists the portal Biggerplate (2016) that yearly collects information about these tools users in different countries.

-There are many human activities sectors of knowledge maps and other graphical techniques usage such as:
+There are many human activities sectors of knowledge maps and other graphical techniques usage: